Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 | Total Patients         | All Patients Encounters    | The dashboard is using  calendar year as the years range instead of fiscal year.  |
 | Total Patients         | All Patients Encounters    | The dashboard is using  calendar year as the years range instead of fiscal year.  |
 | Total Patients         | All Patients Encounters    | The dashboard is using  calendar year as the years range instead of fiscal year.  |

+- Clinical Outcome Metrics (Quality of Care)
 | Total Patients         | All Patients Encounters    | The dashboard is using  calendar year as the years range instead of fiscal year.  |
 | Total Patients         | All Patients Encounters    | The dashboard is using  calendar year as the years range instead of fiscal year.  |
 | Total Patients         | All Patients Encounters    | The dashboard is using  calendar year as the years range instead of fiscal year.  |

-- Time Series (aka Sustainability and Provisioning).
+- Time Series (aka Operational Efficiency, Sustainability and Provisioning).

 | **Areas of Interest**                       | **Logic**         | **Notes**              |
 |------------------------------------------|--------------------------|----------------------------|